 d.
 Freedom of Movement

-The country’s civil war, which ended in 2009, caused widespread, prolonged displacement, including forced displacement by the government and the LTTE, particularly of Tamil civilians.
-According to the Ministry of National Policies, Economic Affairs, Resettlement and Rehabilitation, Northern Province Development and Youth Affairs, 25,889 citizens remained IDPs as of August 31.
-The large majority resided in Jaffna, Kilinochchi, Mannar, and Batticaloa Districts in the North and East.
-While all IDPs had full freedom of movement, most were unable to return home due to: land mines; restrictions designating their home areas as part of HSZs; lack of work opportunities; inability to access basic public services, including acquiring documents verifying land ownership; and lack of government resolution of competing land ownership claims; and other war-related reasons.
-The government did not provide protection and assistance to these IDPs in welfare camps.
+The country’s civil war, which ended in 2009, caused widespread, prolonged displacement, including forced displacement by the government and the LTTE, particularly of Tamil and Muslim civilians.
+The Rajapaksa government consolidated the IDP remit of the former Ministry of National Policies, Economic Affairs, Resettlement Rehabilitation, Northern Province Development and Youth Affairs under the State Minister of Rural Housing and Construction & Building Material Industries, but did not report any change in the number of IDPs or any new efforts to resettle them.
+The majority of IDPs continued to reside in Jaffna, Kilinochchi, Mannar, and Batticaloa Districts in the north and east.
+While all IDPs had full freedom of movement, most were unable to return home due to: land mines; restrictions designating their home areas as part of HSZs; lack of economic opportunities; inability to access basic public services, including acquiring documents verifying land ownership; lack of government resolution of competing land ownership claims; and other war-related reasons.

 f.
 Protection of Refugees

 Access to Asylum: The law does not provide for the granting of asylum or refugee status.
-A 2005 Memorandum of Understanding allows UNHCR to operate in the country to conduct refugee registration and status determinations.
-UNHCR also facilitates durable solutions for refugees, in the form of resettlement to third countries.
+A 2005 memorandum of understanding allows UNHCR to operate in the country to conduct refugee registration and status determinations.
+UNHCR also facilitated durable solutions for refugees in the form of resettlement to third countries.
 The government relied on UNHCR to provide food, housing, and education for refugees in the country and to pursue third-country resettlement for them.
 Asylum seekers, on the other hand, had to rely on the support of NGOs for basic needs.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

-The HRCSL was also responsible for vetting of the country’s peacekeepers.
-The memorandum of understanding between the United Nations, HRCSL, Ministry of Defense, and Ministry of Law and Order for the vetting of military and police participants in peacekeeping operations was finalized in December 2018.
-As of August 2019, the vetting process was carried out by the HRCSL.
+The HRCSL was also responsible for vetting the country’s peacekeepers.
+The memorandum of understanding between the United Nations, HRCSL, the Ministry of Defense, and the Ministry of Law and Order for the vetting of military and police participants in peacekeeping operations was finalized in 2018.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: The law prohibits rape and domestic violence, but enforcement of the law was inconsistent.
-Section 363 of the penal code does not explicitly criminalize rape of men.
-Section 365 B (1), which is gender neutral, criminalizes “grave sexual abuse.”
-The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 Rs ($1,160).
+The law does not explicitly criminalize rape of men but does criminalize “grave sexual abuse.”
+The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 rupees, a modest amount.
 For domestic violence, a victim can obtain a protection order for one year and request a maintenance allowance.
 The law prohibits spousal rape only if the spouses are legally separated.

 Women’s organizations reported police and judiciary responses to rape and domestic violence incidents and cases were inadequate.
 The police Bureau for the Prevention of Abuse of Women and Children conducted awareness programs in schools and at the grassroots level to encourage women to file complaints.
 Police continued to establish women’s units in police stations.
 Services to assist survivors of rape and domestic violence, such as crisis centers, legal aid, and counseling, were generally scarce nationwide due to a lack of funding.

-Female Genital Mutilation/Cutting (FGM/C): Some of the country’s Muslims historically practiced FGM/C, but it was not a part of public discourse until recent years when media articles drew attention to the practice.
-There were no statistics on the current prevalence of FGM/C in the country, which does not have laws against FGM/C. In May 2018 the director general of health services from the Ministry of Health issued a circular prohibiting medical practitioners from carrying out FGM, but FGM/C itself is not criminalized.
+Female Genital Mutilation/Cutting (FGM/C): Some of the country’s Muslims historically practiced FGM/C, but it was not a part of public discourse until recent years, when media articles drew attention to the practice.
+There were no statistics on the current prevalence of FGM/C in the country, which does not have laws against FGM/C, although it was not believed to be widely practiced.
 Several civil society groups led mostly by Muslim women continued to campaign against FGM/C.

 Sexual Harassment: Sexual harassment is a criminal offense carrying a maximum sentence of five years in prison.
 Sexual harassment was common and was a particularly widespread problem in public transport.

-Coercion in Population Control: There were no credible reports of coerced abortion or involuntary sterilization.
+Coercion in Population Control: There were no credible reports of coerced abortion or involuntary sterilization on the part of government authorities.

 Discrimination: Women have equal rights to men under civil and criminal law.
 Adjudication of questions related to family law, including marriage, divorce, child custody, and inheritance, varied according to the customary law of each ethnic or religious group, resulting in discrimination.